 21 min read

-I was incredibly nervous for my first multiple mini interview.
-It was in early 2000s.
+I was incredibly nervous for my first multiple mini interview (MMI).
 I was interviewing at a med school.
 They asked me a question about breast-feeding.
 I do not know what the question was.
 I do not recall my answer.
-I do, however, recall the intense corporeal anxiety overwhelm with me as I fumbled for an answer to the question.
+I do, however, recall the intense corporeal anxiety overwhelming me as I fumbled for an answer to the question.
 I was so focused on figuring out the correct answer that I did not spend any time telling that interviewer about my relationship to the topic, how I think, the way I problem-solve, or who I am.
 I did poorly on that interview, and as a result, I was not accepted that year.

 There is no use trying to pre-design your answers for the majority of MMI questions because it's not possible for anyone to predict them in advance.
 Instead, it's way better to learn strategies for identifying and answering different types of MMI questions.
 There is also a lot of value in MMI prep that allows you to reflect on the various experiences that you’ve had that lead you to the moment of the interview.
 In addition, there's value in reflecting on your own opinions, your moral convictions, your own biases, and your own view of the major issues facing our public today.